-Extended-range profiles
+Extended-Range Profiles

-Due to film and development variations, occasional live images may have higher or lower max/ min dye densities than the HCT, which may result in RGB values outside the range 'recognized' by the profile, and in turn may lead to lost detail in very dark or light areas.
+Due to film and development variations, live images may sometimes have higher or lower max/ min dye densities than the HCT, which may result in RGB values outside the range 'recognized' by the profile.
+This can lead to 'clipping' or 'plugging', i.e. lost detail in very light or dark areas.
 An easy way to avoid this problem is to extend the range of the target scan before making the profile.